 Thinking of going to graduate school?
 Want to find out if a career doing research is for you?
 Want your professional school application to stand out?
 Then you need research experience!
 Here in the Division of Biological Sciences, we believe that research experience is a valuable part of the undergraduate education of a scientist, and we are committed to providing undergraduates opportunities for developing their own research programs.
-Most DBS faculty members mentor undergradaute students, and there are typically ~ 100 undergraduate students working in labs at any one time.
+Most DBS faculty members work with undergradaute students in their laboratories or on their field projects, and there are typically ~ 100 undergraduate students conducting research at any one time.
 We encourage and support many undergraduate students to present their research at conferences, and many are co-authors on publications.
 This high-quality mentoring is reflected by the many undergraduate students who are awarded scholarships and research awards.

 So, you’ve decided you want to conduct your own research.
 What’s next?

-If you would like to talk to a DBS faculty member about how to get involved in research and to find out what opportunities may be currently available, feel free to contact one of the following DBS faculty members, depending on your interests:
+If you would like to talk to a DBS faculty member about how to get involved in research and to find out what opportunities may be currently available, feel free to contact your assigned faculty mentor (listed in your Cyberbear account), or one of the following DBS faculty members, depending on your interests:

 cell/developmental biology: Sarah Certel (firstname.lastname@example.org)